Oscillations I: Heavily Damped Oscillator

 The oscillator has total energy equal to kinetic energy + potential energy,

-when the mass is at position x.
-Putting in the values of x(t), v(t) from the equations above, it is easy to check that is independent of time and equal to , A being the amplitude of the motion, the maximum displacement.
-Of course, when the oscillator is at A, it is momentarily at rest, so has no kinetic energy.
+when the mass is at position Putting in the values of from the equations above, it is easy to check that is independent of time and equal to being the amplitude of the motion, the maximum displacement.
+Of course, when the oscillator is at it is momentarily at rest, so has no kinetic energy.

-we find that it is a solution provided that satisfies:
+we find that it is a valid solution provided that satisfies:

 Staring at this expression for , we notice that for to be real, we need to have

 What can that mean?
 Remember is the damping parameterwe’re finding that our proposed exponential solution only works for large damping!
-Let’s analyze the large damping case now, then after that we’ll go on to see how to extend the solution to small damping.
+(We know physically, of course, that if the damping is small, the pendulum will swing, a motion not described by our exponential decay function.)
+We'll analyze the large damping case now, then after that go on to see how to extend the solution to small damping.

-It’s worth looking at the case of very large damping, where the two exponential solutions turn out to decay at very different rates.
+It’s worth looking at the case of very large damping (imagine our mass and spring being in a tub of molasses), where the two exponential solutions turn out to decay at very different rates.
 For much greater than we can write

 and then expand the square root using

 valid for small to find that approximatelyfor large the two possible values of are: